bodrick/awesome/TOPICS.md

 ## model-checking

-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
+*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is a model checker for specifications written in TLA+.
 The TLA+Toolbox is an IDE for TLA+.

 ## specifications

-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
+*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is a model checker for specifications written in TLA+.
 The TLA+Toolbox is an IDE for TLA+.

 ## tla

-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
+*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is a model checker for specifications written in TLA+.
 The TLA+Toolbox is an IDE for TLA+.

 ## verification

-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
+*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is a model checker for specifications written in TLA+.
 The TLA+Toolbox is an IDE for TLA+.

 ## wsldl